rureirureirurei/cat/README.md

 Raw tabular data semantical mapping using statistical features.
 Check the presentation and `overview.ipynb` notebook for more details

 # Results
 The best performing model (nn with 2 hidden layers) has an accuracy of 0.84.
-That is a decent result considering numeruous classes.
+That is a decent result considering simple architecture and numeruous classes (70+)

+Here are some examples of model's predictions: TODO

 # Data structure
 ```